Salt has been used for centuries and is even called “essential” for life, but also we have been encouraged to eat less salt.

 NATURAL SALT VS PROCESSED SALT

-Processed salt has about 97.5 percent sodium chloride, 2.5 percent man made chemicals.
+Processed salt has about 97.5 percent sodium chloride, 2.5 percent man-made chemicals.
 These may include moisture absorbents, flow agents, ferrocyanide, aluminosilicate, talc, and fluoride.
-There is no trace minerals which are suppose to help to balance the blood pressure, which I wonder could have led to increase on blood pressure in some studies.
-The processing and high temperature alters the structure of the salt also.
+There are no trace minerals that are supposed to help to balance the blood pressure, which I wonder could have led to an increase in blood pressure in some studies.
+The processing and high temperature alter the structure of the salt also.

-in Average 75 percent of sodium in one’s diet comes form processed foods.
-Those sodium is more likely to be processed salt than natural salt.
+On average 75 percent of sodium in one’s diet comes from processed foods.
+This sodium is more likely to be processed salt than natural salt.

 Natural salt is important for many biological processes and essential for life